-The Pensions Committee is made up of nine members comprising both elected councillors and non-voting employee and pensioner representatives.
+The Pension Committee is made up of nine members comprising both elected councillors and a non-voting employee and pensioner representative.

-Members of the Pensions Committee recognise that they have a duty to safeguard, above all else, the financial interests of the Fund's beneficiaries.
-Beneficiaries, in this context, are considered to be the Fund Members (pensioners, employees and employers), together with local Council Tax Payers.
+Members of the Pension Committee recognise that they have a fiduciary duty to safeguard, above all else, the financial interests of the Fund's beneficiaries.
+Beneficiaries, in this context, are considered to be the Fund Members (pensioners, employees and employers), other stakeholders being local Council Tax Payers.